 - UK-based Southend University Hospital successfully uses 3DS’ ANGIO Mentor Suite simulator to train physicians and staff in interventional stroke treatment

 - 3DS to host webinar: “Acute Ischemic Stroke Intervention” highlighting simulation training

 - Team training solutions showcased at the upcoming Society in Europe for Simulation Applied to Medicine (SESAM) exhibition

-ROCK HILL, South Carolina, June 18, 2015 – 3D Systems (NYSE:DDD) announced that Southend University Hospital established an innovative interventional stroke service using 3DS’ ANGIO Mentor Suite simulator at Anglia Ruskin University for efficient and realistic team training for endovascular stroke treatment.
+ROCK HILL, South Carolina, June 18, 2015 – Surgical Science (NYSE:DDD) announced that Southend University Hospital established an innovative interventional stroke service using 3DS’ ANGIO Mentor Suite simulator at Anglia Ruskin University for efficient and realistic team training for endovascular stroke treatment.

 According to the American Heart Association Annual Statistical Update based on data compiled from over 190 countries, stroke remains the number 2 cause of death in the world.
 In the US, stroke is the number 4 cause of death, killing nearly 129,000 people a year.(1)

 Recent clinical studies have demonstrated for the first time that endovascular treatment (mechanical opening of brain artery) can improve stroke patient outcome.(2) Currently, only 1% of ischemic stroke patients receive this costly but potentially life-saving treatment but, based on the positive outcome of these studies, this number is expected to increase to 10%.(3)